web3/web3.js/docs/web3-eth-subscribe.rst

 Notification returns
 ----------------

-- ``Mixed`` - depends on the subscription, see the different subscriptions for more.
+- ``any`` - depends on the subscription, see the different subscriptions for more.

 -------
 Example